pennersr/django-allauth/docs/account/configuration.rst

   In order to be secure out of the box various rate limits are in place.
   See :doc:`Rate Limits <./rate_limits>` for details.

+``ACCOUNT_READONLY_EMAIL_FIELD`` (default: ``False``)
+  When ``True``, the email field in the signup form will be set as readonly if there is a stashed verified email (in request.session).
+For example, if the signup form has been loaded by following an invitation link.
+This means users who sign up via an invitation link cannot edit their email address when they sign up.

 ``ACCOUNT_REAUTHENTICATION_TIMEOUT`` (default: ``300``)
   Before asking the user to reauthenticate, we check if a successful (re)authentication happened within the amount of seconds specified here, and